Executive functioning (EF) skills are your "get it done" skills- they help you complete everyday tasks!

 System/method of keeping track of things:

-Is there a place for everything?
+Is there a home for everything?

-How are we maintaining this plan?
+How are you maintaining this plan?

-Task initiation
+Task Initiation

 Being able to get started/ take action :

-Not procrastinating, even when it is a less-desired task
+Ability to get started on tasks that matter to you, even when it is a less-desired task

 Being able to transition between tasks

-Being able to count on ourselves
+Being able to rely on yourself to get things done

-Time management
+Time Management

 Organizing and using time well to complete tasks: